hashicorp/vault-selinux-policies/cf-test/README.md

 If you want to then dynamically update the te file with changes detected in the logs you can run `sh ./vault.sh --update`

 If you want to remove the policy then you can run a `sudo semodule -r vault`

+# Updating the rpm

+You'll need to shift the `vault_selinux-1.1-src` onto a Centos instance with the sepolicy pre-requisites (if you `make up` in the `terraform` folder that's what you get).

+After you `sudo sh ./vault.sh` it will install the policy, plus, it will create a folder called `noarch` - and the RPM file will be in there.
+Any time you make changes to the `vault.te` file (or other sepolicy files), and re-run `sudo sh ./vault.sh` it will generate a new RPM file.